krnaru/banking-core/Readme.md

 # Running the application

-To run the dev environment application, you need to have the following installed on your machine:
+To run the application, you need to have the following installed on your machine:
 <ol>
 <li>Java JDK 21</li>
 <li>Docker</li>
 </ol>

-Otherwise Docker will do.

 ### Instructions